gunzip/FlagNote/README.txt

 ====
 Someday, only if there'll be demand for these ones:

+  * critical: fix views filters
-  * edit old notes
+  * decouple history and notes
   * store notes when unflagging
-  * think about using cck nodes for notes
+  * token support

 Extra: